Wall Street slips despite U.S. jobs data; bond prices rise

 In the currency market, the dollar edged lower against the yen and was flat against the euro, giving up earlier gains.

 Global markets were flat.
-The MSCI All-World Index lost 0.01 percent while the FTSEurofirst 300 fell 0.3 percent.
+The MSCI All-World Index .MIWD00000PUS rose 0.1 percent while the FTSEurofirst 300 slipped 0.2 percent.

+The job gains were felt in Canada as well, where the TSX .GSPTSE, Canada's main stock index, rose to its highest in almost six years.

 Among commodities, oil remained top-heavy after Thursday's slip following disappointing Chinese economic data and a survey showing U.S. crude stocks rose last week to their highest level since 1982.
-U.S. crude futures gained 43 cents to $99.85 a barrel while Brent crude rose 95 cents to $108.71.
+U.S. crude futures CLc1 gained 35 cents to $99.78 a barrel while Brent crude LCOc1 rose 66 cents to $108.42.

-(Additional reporting by Marc Jones in London; Editing by Meredith Mazzilli and Leslie Adler)
+(Additional reporting by Marc Jones in London; Editing by Catherine Evans and Meredith Mazzilli)